telerik/kendo-ui-core/docs-aspnet-mvc/helpers/upload/chunk-upload.md

 )
 ```

-## Transfering Chunks
+## Transfer of Chunks

-With the chunk upload functionality the selected files are separeted into chunks/blobs of data.
-These chunks are automatically sent to the server (via AJAX request) to the destination set up in the `saveUrl` option.
-The chunks are sent in a specific order, hence, the server should send back a response with the meta data of the chunk uploaded so that **Kendo Upload** can proceed either with the next chunk (`"uploaded": false`) or the next file (`"uploaded": true`).
+The chunk upload functionality separates the selected files chunks or blobs of data.
+These chunks are automatically sent to the server to the destination that is set up in the `saveUrl` option over an AJAX request.
+Because the chunks are sent in a specific order, the server is expected to send back a response with the meta data of the chunk that is uploaded.
+This response indicates to the Upload that it can proceed either with the next chunk (`"uploaded": false`) or with the next file (`"uploaded": true`).

-The response should have the following meta data included:
+The response has to include the meta data from the following example.

+###### Example

     {
         "uploaded": true | false,
-        /*  False will instruct Kendo Upload to send the next chunk of data.
+        /*  False instructs the Upload to send the next chunk of data.
-            True will indicate that the last chunk is processed and upload was successful
+            True indicates that the last chunk is processed, the upload was successful
-            and eventually continue with the next file. */
+            and the upload of the next file can continue. */

         "fileUid": Number
-        /* The guid of the chunk uploaded, so that Kendo Upload get the next chunk to sent. */
+        /* The UID of the uploaded chunk, so that the Upload can get the next chunk and send it. */
     }

-And this is an example of a valid server response:
+The following example demonstrates a valid server response.

+###### Example

     {"uploaded":true,"fileUid":"b95ee9fa-85e8-482c-946d-a12ed6dbefed"}

 ## Server-side Implementation

-The server-side implementation entirely depends on application requirments and logic.
-The action method provided here and in the demo ([Upload / Chunk Upload](http://demos.telerik.com/aspnet-mvc/upload/chunkupload)) is an example you can follow for handling chunks and merging them into files.
+The server-side implementation entirely depends on the application requirements and logic.
+The approach that is demonstrated in this article and in the [chunk upload demo](http://demos.telerik.com/aspnet-mvc/upload/chunkupload) can serve you as an example on how to handle chunks and merge them into files.

-> Note
+> **Important**
 >
-> **Kendo Upload** as a client-side solution does not handle any sort of validation.
-File validation and any security requirments should be handled on the server by using application logic.
+> As a client-side solution, the Upload does not handle validation.
+File validation and security requirements should be handled on the server by using application logic.

 ## See Also